 The Romans, Byzantines and Ottomans have all left their mark on this ancient isle.
 So, you can expect to tick off Venetian forts, centuries-old temples and Gothic towers on a short outing.
-Rhodes Town is where you’ll find the majority of historical sites – most of which were built by the Knights of St John.
+Rhodes Town is where you’ll find the majority of its historical sites – most of which were built by the Knights of St John.
 Step out onto the cobbles of the famous Street of the Knights and you’ll be transported back to the Middle Ages.
 The rest of the narrow streets are packed with stashed-away museums, cafés and a palace.
 With this in mind, it’s hardly a surprise that the whole place was given the UNESCO nod back in 1988.
-Pretty sugar-cube buildings aside, this place has a historical ace up its sleeve, or hill.
-A huge acropolis looks down over the village, crowning the hill with the crumbling ruins of Greek and Roman temples, and a castle – a welcome reward after a hot, half-an-hour hike up.
+Pretty buildings aside, this place has a historical ace up its sleeve, or hill.
+A huge acropolis looks down over the village, crowning the hill with the crumbling ruins of Greek and Roman temples, and a castle – a welcome reward after a hot, half-an-hour hike to the top.

 Crete’s mountainous scenery is a magnet for outdoor types.
 A ramble can take in valley-cradled villages, craggy canyons and snow-topped mountains.
 For an even bigger challenge, there’s the Samaria Gorge.
-This 16-kilometre-long crevice is Europe’s longest and takes around four to seven hours to hike in full.
+This 16-kilometre-long crevice is Europe’s longest and can take up to seven hours to hike in full.
 On the way, you’ll pass photogenic ravine walls, tiny chapels and, if you’re lucky, a wild kri-kri goat.
 One of the highlights is passing through the Iron Gates, where the steep walls narrow into a three-metre passageway.
 If you’re after something a little less strenuous, the Imbros Gorge is another option to consider.
 At eight kilometres’ long, it’ll take less time and effort, but the views are just as good.

 The TUI SENSATORI Atlantica Caldera Palace is well-versed in the art of indulgence.
 Everything from meals to spa treatments are served with a touch of classic, Greek style.